A hike in the number of population of big cats is always cherishing welcome in India.

 Key Facts Of Tiger Census 2014:

-As in descending order of population of tigers, there were 340 tigers in Uttarakhand, 308 in Madhya Pradesh, 229 tigers in Tamil Nadu, 190 tigers in Madhya Pradesh, 229 tigers in Tamil Nadu, 190 tigers in Maharashtra, 167 in Assam, 136 tigers in Kerala, 117 tigers in Uttar Pradesh.
+In descending order of population of tigers, there were 340 tigers in Uttarakhand, 308 in Madhya Pradesh, 229 tigers in Tamil Nadu, 190 tigers in Madhya Pradesh, 229 tigers in Tamil Nadu, 190 tigers in Maharashtra, 167 in Assam, 136 tigers in Kerala, 117 tigers in Uttar Pradesh.

 As per the data and results of the census 2014, India was home to an estimated 70% of the world’s tigers.

-For the Tiger census 2014, the total area of 3,78,118 sq km of forest in 18 tiger states has been surveyed with a total of 3,78,118 sq km of forest area in 18 tiger states was studied with a total of 1,540 unique tiger photo captures where if tigers find.
+For the Tiger Census 2014, the total area of 3,78,118 sq km of forest in 18 tiger states has been surveyed with a total of 3,78,118 sq km of forest area in 18 tiger states was studied with a total of 1,540 unique tiger photo captures where if tigers find.